ForeignDuck/Nand-to-Tetris/README.md

 # Nand-to-Tetris
-This is a collection of exercises I have done following the Nand to Tetris book The first 6 chapter treat the hardware side of a PC, while the other half addresses the software side.
+This is a collection of exercises I did following the Nand to Tetris book The first 6 chapter treat the hardware side of a PC, while the other half addresses the software side.
 Highly recomended book.